jack126guy/oneactrecords-wipa/README.md

 # One Act Records WIP Archive

+**Abandoned**: No new work has been done since 2015.
+The recommended replacement is [Rowboat Music](https://github.com/jack126guy/rowboat-music) which uses a static-site generator (Hugo).
+The replacement for the WIP Archive addition is the reference system of Rowboat Music.
+[Compatibility scripts](https://github.com/jack126guy/oar-to-rm-compat) are available to ensure that old URLs still work (including for the WIP Archive).
+Some (incomplete) documentation is available.

+---

 The WIP Archive addition to [One Act Records](http://github.com/jack126guy/oneactrecords) provides a simple list of published works in progress (WIPs) along with download links.
 WIPs can be filtered by release.

 [See it in action](http://anon126.tk/cyanomixer/wipa) for my music.